WonderPlay: Dynamic 3D Scene Generation from a Single Image and Actions: Conclusion

 In this work, we propose \method, a novel framework for action-conditioned dynamic 3D scene generation from a single image. \method features a hybrid generative simulator for simulation fidelity and visual quality.
 We showcase superior performance of \method on diverse scenes with various interactions.

-\myparagraph{Acknowledgements.} We thank Guandao Yang, Yunzhi Zhang, and Zhehao Li for the comments and fruitful discussions, and Hadi Alzayer for help reviewing the draft.
-This work is in part supported by NSF RI \#2211258 and \#2338203, ONR YIP N00014-24-1-2117, and ONR MURI N00014-22-1-2740.
+\myparagraph{Acknowledgments.} We thank Guandao Yang, Yunzhi Zhang, and Zhehao Li for the comments and fruitful discussions, and Hadi Alzayer for help reviewing the draft.
+This work is in part supported by the Stanford Institute for Human-Centered AI (HAI), the Okawa Foundation Research Grant, NSF RI \#2211258 and \#2338203, ONR YIP N00014-24-1-2117, and ONR MURI N00014-22-1-2740.